 Visiting your loved one

 We know that visitation is critically important to a long-term care resident’s emotional well-being and quality of life.
-The Department of Public Health has published guidance for nursing homes and rest homes as well as guidance for assisted living residences on how to support safe visitation, both outdoors and indoors.
+The Department of Public Health has published guidance for nursing homes, rest homes and assisted living residences on how to support safe visitation, both outdoors and indoors.
 It’s important to talk to your loved one’s home before setting up a visit to better understand what to expect and how to make it a safe experience for everyone.

-There are situations where an in-person visit with your loved one is not safe and cannot occur, including if there is a new COVID-19 case on your loved one’s floor or unit, your loved one is currently infected with COVID-19, or the facility is experiencing staffing shortages.
+There are situations where an in-person visit with your loved one is not safe and cannot occur, including if there is a new COVID-19 case in the facility, your loved one is currently infected with COVID-19, or the facility is experiencing staffing shortages.